Peyronie disease (PD) is a growth of scar tissue under the skin of the penis. It causes a bend in the penis.

 - Pain during erection

-- Sex is painful or impossible
+- Sex being painful or impossible

 Pain may decrease over time.
 Symptoms can lead to problems having sex or erectile dysfunction (ED).